MrVaad/MWOConfig/README.md

 https://mwomercs.com/forums/topic/281771-mwoconfig-cryengine-config-editor-for-mwo/

 ## Install
 Jut unzip MWOConfig's zip file.
+You can install MWOConfig anywhere (except in MWO's directory)

+MWOConfig should detect MWO's location automatically.
-You can install MWOConfig anywhere (except in MWO's directory) If you use MWO with Steam, you need to put your MWO install path in MWOConfig.ini.
+If not, you need to put your MWO install path in MWOConfig.ini.

 ## Usage
 Just launch MWOConfig.exe